GalleriaJS/galleria/docs/options/index.rst

 - :doc:`fullscreenCrop` Sets how Galleria should crop when in fullscreen mode.

-- :doc:`fullscreenDoubleTap` Enabled fullscreen toggle on double-tap for touch devices
+- :doc:`fullscreenDoubleTap` Enabled fullscreen toggle on double-tap for touch devices.

+- :doc:`fullscreenTransition` Defines a different transition for fullscreen mode.

 - :doc:`height` Manually set a gallery height.